vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 So what can we do?
 We could cache the names of all the modules after preprocessing all the files, right?
 Well, where do we store that mapping?
 And what happens when we want to compile with a different compiler that results in a different mapping?
-What if we add new files that need to be scan?
-Do we need to search every directory that contains these thousands of source files every time we build, just to check if and modules were added, removed, or renamed?
+What if we add new files that need to be scanned?
+Do we need to search every directory that contains these thousands of source files every time we build, just to check if any modules were added, removed, or renamed?
 On systems where process startup and/or filesystem access is not cheap, these costs will add up.

 # Possible Solutions